gdrfgdrf/SpongePowered-Mixin-Cute/README.md

 You need to create a program_description.json file
 in your project's resource folder.

-If your project supports plugins
+If your project supports plugins using the mixin system

 The format of program_description.json needs to be as follows
 ```json